yonihu/gs-messaging-reactor/README.ftl.md

 The `Receiver` implements the `Consumer` interface by implementing the `accept()` method.
 It is geared to receive `Event<Integer>`.

 For this example, every time it receives an integer, it fetches another Chuck Norris joke using Spring's `RestTemplate`.
-Then it signals it's completion to the `CountDownLatch` to coordinate when all events have been processed.
+Then it signals its completion to the `CountDownLatch` to coordinate when all events have been processed.

-`Receiver` has the `@Service` annotation so it can be automatically registered with the application context.
+`Receiver` has the `@Service` annotation so it can be automatically registered with the [application context][u-application-context].

 Create a publisher